How to Apply

 Each application should be focused on one internship project choice!

-- Please do not submit your application until all necessary components are completed and uploaded (i.e. transcripts, personal essay, resume).
+- Please only submit your application once all necessary components are completed and uploaded (i.e. transcripts, personal essay, resume).
 Once submitted, you cannot upload or change anything within the application.

 - An unofficial or official transcript can be uploaded by first scanning the document and saving it as a .pdf or .jpeg.
 Please do not mail the transcript separately.

-- For your references, please make sure that you click the “send email” option.
+- For your references, please make sure that you click the “send email” envelope icon.
 This triggers the system to email your references with instructions for uploading their reference letter.
 Please advise your reference of this in advance!

 - You are encouraged to apply for any project choice that interests you; to make this easier, we recommend that you to “copy” your initial application in SOLAA and change the relevant information, including your project choice and your personal essay, before submitting again.